Sophie, Princess of Albania

-Sophie Helene Cecilie of Schönburg-Waldenburg (21 May 1885 – 3 February 1936) was Princess of Albania from 7 March to 3 September 1914 as the wife of Prince Wilhelm.
-In 1906 she married Wilhelm, second son of the Prince of Wied.
+Sophie (born Princess Sophie Helene Cecilie of Schönburg-Waldenburg; 21 May 1885 – 3 February 1936) was Princess of Albania from 7 March to 3 September 1914 as the wife of Prince Wilhelm.
+In 1906, she married Wilhelm, second son of the Prince of Wied.
 When her husband became prince of Albania, Sophie became princess consort.
-However, in Albania she was referred to as Mbretëreshë, or Queen.
+However, in Albania, she was referred to as Mbretëreshë, or Queen.

 Early life

-Princess Sophie was born in Potsdam, Brandenburg, Prusia, as daughter of Hereditary Prince Otto Karl Viktor I von Schönburg-Waldenburg (1856-1888) and his wife, Princess Lucie zu Sayn-Wittgenstein-Berleburg (1859-1903).
+Sophie Helene Cecilie was born in Potsdam, Brandenburg, German Empire, into an ancient House of Schönburg, as daughter of Hereditary Prince Otto Karl Viktor I von Schönburg-Waldenburg (1856-1888) and his wife, Princess Lucie zu Sayn-Wittgenstein-Berleburg (1859-1903).

-Both of Princess Sophie's parents died when she was young, so she spent much of her youth at the Castle Hemius in Fântânele estate in Moldavia, which was owned by her maternal relatives.
+Both of Princess Sophie's parents died when she was young, so she spent much of her youth at the Castle Hemeiuș in Fântânele estate in Moldavia, which was owned by her maternal relatives.

 Marriage and issue

-On 30 November 1906 at Waldenburg, Saxony Princess Sophie married Prince Wilhelm of Wied, son of William, Prince of Wied (1845-1907) and Princess Marie of the Netherlands (1841-1910).
-Sophie's husband, Prince Wilhelm was related to Wilhelm II, German Emperor, being his second cousin.
+On 30 November 1906 at Waldenburg, Saxony, Princess Sophie married Prince Wilhelm of Wied, son of William, Prince of Wied (1845-1907), and Princess Marie of the Netherlands (1841-1910).
+He was related to Wilhelm II, German Emperor, being his second cousin.
 They had two children: